Palantir.net's Guide to Digital Governance: Ownership

 There may be instances in which shared ownership may be necessary.
-I generally recommend against doing that as it puts at risk a clear chain of accountability.
+We generally recommend against doing that as it puts at risk a clear chain of accountability.
 If two people are responsible, it’s easy for both to think the other person is handling it.

-If some form of shared ownership is required, consider having one person be the primary owner, who is supported by a secondary owner when needed; or that a primary owner is a decision-maker, but secondary owner(s) are consulted or informed of issues and pending decisions.
+If some form of shared ownership is required, consider having one person be the primary owner, who is supported by a secondary owner when needed; or that a primary owner is a decision-maker, but the secondary owner(s) are consulted or informed of issues and pending decisions.

 If “equally” shared ownership or responsibility is required, try defining the exact responsibilities that are to be owned and dividing them logically between the two.
 Perhaps there is a logical separation of pages or sections.
 Or maybe one person is responsible for copy, while another is responsible for images.

 Shared ownership is less-than-ideal, but there can be reasonable ways to make it work, provided you do not create any structural gaps in authority, unwittingly.

 There are many instances in digital communications where groups of people collaborate to produce content.
 This is most common with organizational news and events, publications, blogs, social media, etc.

 For example, if there is a single person who can be ultimately responsible for all blog content created by various content creators, great!
 If blog content is created by subject-matter experts from different fields or different parts of the organization, perhaps it is possible to invest ownership in one person for all of the blog posts within a specific subject for each field.